Tiger

 Keep-Warm Temperature Too High

-Keep Warm mode overheats food, causing drying or burning over time.
+Keep Warm mode overheats food, causing it to dry out or burn over time.

 Advertisements